hamelsmu/python-notes/blog/content/post/py.md

 [^4]: Photo is from Luan Gjokaj on [UnSplash](https://unsplash.com/photos/nsr4hePZGYI).
 [^5]: Python threads are idiosyncratic because of the [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock) (GIL), which prevent multiple threads from executing code Python code at once.
 It is important not to confuse the behavior of Python threads with threads generally.
 [^6]: That friend is  [Jeremy Howard](https://www.fast.ai/about/#jeremy).
 He kept recommending the talk to me anytime the topic of concurrency came up.
 I eventually caved and decided to really focus on this talk.
+[^7]: Code is originally from [this tutorial on threads](https://realpython.com/intro-to-python-threading/#working-with-many-threads).